 Peace Corps family in Town.

-I was up early the next morning, and put the gear out as we left the anchorage about 530 am.
-I told the crew we’d need to fish early as the winds would come up mid day, and everyone was agreeable.
+I was up early the next morning and put the gear out as we left the anchorage around 5:30 am.
+I told the crew we’d need to fish early as the winds would come up midday, and everyone was agreeable.
 We caught 5 cohos in the morning on the ebb tide.
 When the tide started to flood, nothing.
 Then the wind came up.
-So we headed to the spot to set the 2 hook skate, using a pink head and a coho head for bait, then tried to find a spot out of the wind to fish.
-I’d hoped we could fish the spot Sean and Pat and I fished when we saw the orcas, but it was too breezy.
-We fished a spot nearby in calm waters, instead.
+So we headed to the spot to set the 2-hook skate, using a pink head and a coho head for bait, then tried to find a spot out of the wind to fish.
+I’d hoped we could fish the spot Sean, Pat, and I fished when we saw the orcas, but it was too breezy.
+We fished a spot nearby in calm waters instead.
 We didn’t get a bite.
 The crew took turns taking naps in the 70+ degree heat, and a humpback whale cruised around the tug for entertainment.
-After a couple hours of nothing, we motored to the anchorage.
+After a couple of hours of nothing, we motored to the anchorage.

-When I got back to the boat, Tom and Jasper took the punt and kayak into another beach.
+When I got back to the boat, Tom and Jasper took the punt and kayak to another beach.
 They came back with a big crate that we could use for draining fish and cleaning shrimp.
-Jasper found another otter skull- this time with both top and bottom jaws, and all the teeth.
+Jasper found another otter skull—this time with both top and bottom jaws, and all the teeth.

 The two big fish changed our plans.
-We had enough ice to keep the halibut fillets cool, but we’d need to butcher and get it frozen and couldn’t do that out here.
+We had enough ice to keep the halibut fillets cool, but we’d need to butcher and get it frozen, and we couldn’t do that out here.

 We headed to our salmon drag in pretty heavy fog to fish the morning before heading to town.
 We started to catch cohos steadily, but I was having a hard time staying oriented as I couldn’t see the beach.
 As we neared the point, I saw three boats ahead on the radar, so turned back as I didn’t want to fish near boats I couldn’t see.
 As the fog burned off, I saw the boats weren’t sport fishing boats, but 3 purse seine boats.
 We headed back towards the boat so the crew could watch the action, and I explained how purse seining worked.
 They got to see the boats pursing up and see the fish they brought on board.
 And all the while, we were catching cohos.
 Nice big cohos.
 On the 10th fish, I said let’s head for home.
-It was 1230 noon.
+It was 12:30 noon.
 The crew said we had to.
 We were out of cooler space.
-So Tom and Jasper and Sara got the coho cleaned and put in the cooler and I motored for town.
+So Tom, Jasper, and Sarah got the coho cleaned and put in the cooler, and I motored for town.

 It was near 90 degrees inside the container in the late afternoon heat.
 Opening the windows seemed to make it hotter.
 So for the first (or maybe second) time, I switched the heat pump from heat to cool, and turned on the air conditioner so we could get to the task at hand in a little more comfort.